 The Child Advocacy Section helps protect abused, neglected and abandoned children throughout Oregon by providing vigorous court representation and comprehensive legal advice to the Department of Human Services' Child Welfare Program (DHS).
-In addition, it helps to ensure that parents support their dependent children by assisting the Oregon Child Support Program in collecting child support and where appropriate, establishing paternity and support obligations.

 Child Advocacy attorneys and associated staff are located in Department of Justice offices in Portland, Salem, Eugene and Medford.
 Attorneys regularly appear in juvenile and circuit court hearings and child support enforcement hearings in all 36 Oregon counties.

 Section attorneys provide a wide range of legal advice and counsel to DHS child welfare workers, including legal review and staffing of all DHS dependency cases at two critical points during the first year of those cases.
 The attorneys often represent DHS in contested juvenile and circuit court hearings.
 Frequent litigation issues include provision of services to children and parents, intervention in the court proceedings by relatives or other interested persons, and overall permanency for children.
 If the return of children to a parent is not safe or legally possible, Section attorneys provide litigation services to DHS to help achieve safe and permanent placements for those children, including adoption subsequent to termination or relinquishment of parental rights, permanent foster care, guardianship, and other appropriate alternatives.

 The Financial Fraud/Consumer Protection Section fosters competition in a free and fair marketplace by educating consumers and businesses, and by invoking the Attorney General's civil enforcement authority to deter, stop, and punish unlawful conduct when education fails.
 The section enforces the Unlawful Trade Practices Act, commonly known as Oregon's consumer protection law.